 - Do NOT overbake the brownies- They will continue to cook while they cool down.

-- 6 tbsp coconut oil Can substitute for butter
+- 6 tablespoon coconut oil Can substitute for butter

 - 8 oz 100% baking chocolate 225 grams

-- 3 tbsp arrowroot powder can substitute for cornstarch
+- 3 tablespoon arrowroot powder can substitute for cornstarch

 - 1/2 cup cherries